kubermatic/docs/content/kubermatic/main/tutorials-howtos/kkp-autoscaler/vertical-pod-autoscaler/_index.en.md

 Unlike HPA, VPA does not bundled with kubernetes itself.
 It must get installed in the cluster separately.

 ## KKP Components controllable via VPA
-KKP natively integrates VPA resource creation, reconcilation and management for all user-cluster control plane components.
+KKP natively integrates VPA resource creation, reconciliation and management for all user-cluster control plane components.
 This allows these components to have optimal resource allocations - which can grow with growing cluster's needs.
 This reduces administration burden on KKP administrators.

 Components controlled by VPA are:
 1. apiserver